Which Radio Frequency Detector Locates GSM and UHF?

 With that in mind, it's important to find bug detectors that scan for a broad range of frequencies, slightly beyond the frequencies used by hidden recording devices.

-We offer affordable models that sweep the most commonly used ranges, on up to professional models that can sweep nearly every manmade signal.
+We offer affordable models that sweep the most commonly used ranges, up to professional models that can sweep nearly every human-made signal.
 Shop RF Detectors.

 What frequencies do Radio Frequency Bug Sweepers use?

-Radio frequency bug sweepers offer detection along the range of the UHF spectrum, with some reaching much higher, up to 10GHz.
+Radio frequency bug sweepers offer detection along with the range of the UHF spectrum, with some reaching much higher, up to 10GHz, like our Multi-Functional Bug Detector and Hidden Camera Finder.

 These sweepers rely on sensitive antennas and easy to see alerts for when frequencies are detected.
 They will inform the user of a frequency detection either through visual cues or audible sounds; some sweepers may even vibrate to alert the user of a bug nearby.